ono-midori/ono-midori.github.io/techs/libevent.md

 The bufferevent_flush() function returns -1 on failure, 0 if no data was flushed, or 1 if some data was flushed.

 Currently (as of Libevent 2.0.5-beta), bufferevent_flush() is only implemented for some bufferevent types.
-In particular, socket-based bufferevents don’t have it.
+In particular, socket-based bufferevents don't have it.

 ### Type-specific bufferevent functions